 We pay close attention to creating a safe and positive learning environment for everyone.
-Our skippers are really fun, friendly, skilled – and they know all the best places… you will love it!
+Our skippers are really fun, friendly, skilled – and they know all the best places in Moreton Bay… you will love it!

-Here are a few examples of what it can be like:
+Here are a few examples of what our programs can be like:

 - Qualifying for Bronze